-In order to enhance productivity, reduce environmental degradation and build resilience, climate-smart agriculture was innovated to tackle challenges on climate change and dwindling natural resources (World Bank, 2016).
-Niger, for instance, have adopted a climate-smart initiative which is also being considered for adoption in other African countries.
-The goal is to ensure the four dimensions of food security are effective towards the long-term goal of food security in the region.
+To enhance productivity, reduce environmental degradation, and build resilience, climate-smart agriculture was innovated to tackle the challenges of climate change and dwindling natural resources (World Bank, 2016).
+For instance, Niger has adopted a climate-smart initiative, which is also being considered for adoption in other African countries.
+The goal is to ensure that the four dimensions of food security are effective toward the long-term goal of food security in the region.

-Sustainable agricultural practices include crop rotation, efficient water use, organic farming, the use of renewable energy sources, soil conservation, and water management.
+Sustainable agricultural practices include crop rotation, efficient water use, organic farming, renewable energy sources, soil conservation, and water management.
 These practices help maintain soil structure and fertility, reduce environmental degradation, and ensure long-term agricultural productivity.
-The adoption of these practices is often facilitated by technological innovations in agriculture.
+The adoption of these practices is often facilitated by agricultural technological innovations.

 Food Security in Nigeria

-Resources are abundant in Nigeria, which makes the country Africa’s leading producer of oil and has the largest natural gas reserve on the African continent.
-Its population exceeds 200 million, with one of the world's largest youth demographics, and features a diverse ecological landscape (Omorogiuwa et al., 2014).
-In all of these, poverty has ravaged the continent’s most populous black nation, with 83 million Nigerians (40%) who are living below the poverty line, and another 25 million (25%) are at risk of falling into poverty.
+Nigeria has abundant resources, making it Africa’s leading oil producer and has the largest natural gas reserve on the African continent.
+Its population exceeds 200 million, with one of the world’s largest youth demographics and a diverse ecological landscape (Omorogiuwa et al., 2014).
+In all of these, poverty has ravaged the continent’s most populous black nation, with 83 million Nigerians (40%) living below the poverty line and another 25 million (25%) at risk of falling into poverty.
 The COVID-19 pandemic has intensified these economic challenges.
-As population growth outpaces economic development, the World Bank (2020b) estimates that an additional 7 million people could be pushed into poverty due to the pandemic.
+As population growth outpaces economic development, the World Bank (2020b) estimates that the pandemic could push an additional 7 million people into poverty.

 Nigeria has not been spared from the global food crisis.
 According to the World Bank, the world is experiencing a worsening food crisis, with an estimated 670 million people projected to remain hungry by 2030.
-Ongoing global threats, including climate change, water scarcity, biodiversity loss, and other environmental shocks, continue to threaten food systems (World Bank Weekly Bulletin).
+Global threats, including climate change, water scarcity, biodiversity loss, and other environmental shocks, continue to threaten food systems (World Bank Weekly Bulletin).
 According to projections by the OECD and FAO (2009), global food production will need to increase by more than 40% by 2030 and 70% by 2050 (relative to the 2005-2007 average levels) to meet future demand.

-Ojo and Adebayo (2012) traced Nigeria's food insecurity challenges to the discovery of oil in the 1950s.
+Ojo and Adebayo (2012) traced Nigeria’s food insecurity challenges to the discovery of oil in the 1950s.
 This discovery led to a gradual shift away from agriculture, marking what they called "a holiday for hoes and machetes."
-Before this shift, "Nigeria was self-reliant in food production and a major exporter of various agricultural commodities.
+Before this shift, "Nigeria was self-reliant in food production and a major exporter of various agricultural commodities.”
 Each region contributed unique products: groundnuts from the North, cocoa from the West, palm oil and kernels from the East, and rubber from the Midwest.
-However, with oil's dominance in the economy, agriculture's role diminished" (Matemilola & Elegbede, 2017; Oriola, 2009).
+However, with oil’s dominance in the economy, agriculture’s role diminished" (Matemilola & Elegbede, 2017; Oriola, 2009).

-Before the return of democracy in 1999, different administrations of government had attempted various agricultural policies aiming to address the issue of food insecurity and to restore prosperity in the country, which recorded little or no progress.
-This includes the Operation Feed the Nation in 1970 under General Olusegun Obasanjo; the Green Revolution in 1979 under President Shehu Shagari; and the Directorate of Food, Roads and Rural Infrastructure (DFRRI) in 1985 under General Ibrahim Babangida.
-Similarly, there were public-private initiatives also which were attempted, which include the FADAMA Development Project; community-based agricultural programs; the Special Programme for Food Security (SPFS); and import bans on specific items, such as rice (Ojo & Adebayo, 2012).
+Before the return of democracy in 1999, various government administrations attempted various agricultural policies aimed at addressing the issue of food insecurity and restoring prosperity in the country, which recorded little or no progress.
+This includes Operation Feed the Nation in 1970 under General Olusegun Obasanjo, the Green Revolution in 1979 under President Shehu Shagari, and the Directorate of Food, Roads and Rural Infrastructure (DFRRI) in 1985 under General Ibrahim Babangida.
+Similarly, there were public-private initiatives were also attempted, including the FADAMA Development Project, community-based agricultural programs, the Special program for Food Security (SPFS), and import bans on specific items, such as rice (Ojo & Adebayo, 2012).

 Theoretical Review